 In an entry filed Friday, Judge James Smith asked lawyers representing Gov. Doug Ducey to clarify why his office is allowing two Arizona-based tribes to intervene on behalf of the state.

 The lawsuit -- originally filed by the YPIT in Maricopa County Superior Court on Aug.
-27 -- seeks to have Arizona House Bill 2772, which legalized Arizona sportsbooks and betting apps, and the subsequent 2021 gaming compact ruled unconstitutional on the grounds it violated Proposition 202.
+27 -- seeks to have Arizona House Bill 2772, which legalized Arizona betting apps, and the subsequent 2021 gaming compact ruled unconstitutional on the grounds it violated Proposition 202.
 Prop 202 legalized gambling on tribal land.

 The tribe’s initial complaint was thrown out by Judge Smith on Labor Day, with Smith saying the tribe’s suit lacked merit.

 What’s New with the Lawsuit?

 On Oct.
 18, lawyers representing Ducey filed a motion to dismiss the YPIT lawsuit, arguing the Tribe waited too long to file its complaint, and that its actions could have dire consequences for the 10 Arizona tribes and eight sports teams that have received licenses.

 In Friday’s filing, the judge requested that the governor’s lawyers answer a series of questions about a motion to intervene in the case filed by the Tonto Apache Tribe of Arizona and the Quechan Tribe of the Fort Yuma Indian Reservation.

 Questions revolve around the state’s justification for allowing the two tribes to intervene on the Governor’s behalf.